amarjeet987/n_fingers_classifier/README.md

 # n_finger_classifier
-CNN model to classify the number of fingers in the image passed as input.
+CNN model made in tensorflow to classify the number of fingers in the image passed as input.

 ## Description :
 The network in a nutshell :